What does pink discharge mean?

 Other symptoms of a yeast infection include itching and burning around the vulva, vaginal pain and rashes, and thick discharge.
 If you’re sick, or have taken antibiotics, you may be more likely to get a yeast infection.

 It’s rare but pink discharge could be an indication of cervical cancer.
-Irregular bleeding and spotting is one of the most common signs of invasive cancer and tracking your menstrual cycle will help you identify signs early.
+Irregular bleeding and spotting are the most common signs of invasive cancer and tracking your menstrual cycle will help you identify signs early.

-In the initial stages of cancer, the discharge is typically white or clear liquid which, when mixed with blood, can look pink.
+In the initial stages of cancer, the discharge is typically a white or clear liquid that can look pink when mixed with blood.

 Worldwide, cervical cancer is the fourth most common cancer in females.
 If you are between 21 and 29 years of age, getting a pap smear every 3 years is one way to protect yourself against cervical cancer.